ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

     - Extra processing that can be eliminated
 - Duplicated work

-### DIY
+#### DIY
 - Forget about the code
 - How would you solve it manually?

-### Base Case and Build
+#### Base Case and Build
 - What is a base case?
 - Solve the problem for a base case
     - Helps you understand the problem in a simpler state
 - Use the pattern you find to extrapolate
 - Useful for recursive problems

-### Data Structure Brainstorm
+#### Data Structure Brainstorm
 - Think through all the data structures you know
 - Consider pros and cons of each one
 - Benefits
     - Can help you get unstuck with a solution you didn’t previously think of

 ## Patterns
-While solving coding challenges there are often patterns that are common amongst problems.
-Know these common patterns and look for them in your technical interviews.
+Source: Colt Steele's *JavaScript Algorithms and Data Structures Masterclass*

+There are several patterns that are commonly found in interview questions.
+By understanding these patterns, you'll be able to identify them in real interviews and solve problems quickly and efficiently.

 1. Frequency counter
 2. Multiple pointers
 3. Sliding window